CashScript/cashscript/website/docs/guides/debugging.md

 If a CashScript transaction is sent using any network provider and is rejected by the network (or the `MockNetworkProvider`), the transaction will be evaluated locally using libauth to provide failure reasons and debug information in addition to the failure reason communicated by the network.

 Read the error message to see which line in the CashScript contract causes the transaction validation to fail.
-Investigate whether the contract function invocation is the issue (on the JavaScript SDK side) or whether the issue is in the CashScript contract itself (so you'd need to update your contract and recompile the artifact).
+Investigate whether the contract function invocation is the issue (on the TypeScript SDK side) or whether the issue is in the CashScript contract itself (so you'd need to update your contract and recompile the artifact).
 If it is not clear **why** the CashScript contract is failing on that line, then you can use the following two strategies: console logging & Bitauth IDE stack trace.

 ### Console Logging